waterlinked/docs/docs/3d-sonar/3d-sonar-15/3d-sonar-15-networking.md

 The IP address of the Sonar 3D-15 can be configured in two ways via the web [GUI](3d-sonar-15-gui.md):

-* DCHP client: an IP address is obtained from a DHCP server (e.g. in a router) on the same network, as in the discussion of [mDNS](#multicast-dns-mdns) above.
+* DCHP client: An IP address is obtained from a DHCP server (e.g. in a router) on the same network, as mentioned above in [mDNS](#multicast-dns-mdns).
-* Static: equip the Sonar 3D-15 with a certain static IP address.
+* Static: Configure the Sonar 3D-15 to use static IP address of your choice.

 After the IP configuration of the Sonar 3D-15 is modified, the Sonar 3D-15 needs to be rebooted for the settings take effect.